 We kept what was working and fixed what wasn’t.
 Here are a few things that have changed:

-- To Zoom or not to Zoom.
+To Zoom or not to Zoom.
 Virtual Instructors are no longer required to use Zoom for Instructor-led trainings.
 They can choose from a variety of options.
-However, if an Instructor would like a Zoom license, MHFA will make one available to them.

 MHFA Connect will also improve the First Aider experience: